Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Will Libby

-Will's coffee journey began in college, when he got his first barista job at a local coffee shop.
-He was fascinated by the care and attention that went into brewing each cup, and from then on he tried to learn all he possibly could about coffee, from seed to cup.
-He became a cafe manager, educator, roaster, and eventually opened Color Wheel Coffee Roasters along with his wife, Brianna.
+Will has done everything in coffee from cafe manager, educator, and roaster, and he owns Color Wheel Coffee Roasters with his wife, Brianna.
+His coffee journey began in college, when he got his first barista job at a local coffee shop.
+He was fascinated by the care and attention that went into brewing each cup, and he tried to learn everything about coffee, from seed to cup.
+Now he's taken on writing to educate others about specialty coffee.
 His favorite way to brew coffee is in a Chemex.
 When he's not roasting or writing about coffee, he can often be found writing music or trying to learn a new language.

 Related Articles